JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/2_evenMoreTuringMachines_1_14_20.md

 - So, since we can't draw state diagrams practically for super-huge state spaces, we'll talk about Turing Machines more abstractly now
     - What if we have a TM with TWO tapes?
-        - You can simulate this on a single-tape TM by just concatenating the 2+ tapes together, with some special character separating them AND a special character marking where the tapehead is for each tape, and then making a bunch of extra states for when you're on the 1st/2nd/etc, tape
+        - You can simulate this on a single-tape TM by just concatenating the 2+ tapes together, with some special character separating them AND a special character marking where the tapehead is for each tape, and then making a bunch of extra states for when you're on the 1st/2nd/etc. tape
+            - Fortunately, this only incurs at most an (O(n^2c)) additional cost, so we're still in polynomial time!
         - "These are Turing Machines that're too complicated to actually implement for most purposes (since your input state is now every possible PAIR of characters), but we can think about them at a high-level"
             - One thing that DOES help us is that Turing Machine computation is purely local, so we don't need to remember every state combination
             - "Don't treat Turing Machines as a computer; treat them as very low-level programs with a very limited instruction set"